ruslansavchuk/kubernetes-the-hard-way/docs/04-etcd.md

 }
 ```

-When etcd is installed, we need to move our generated certificates to the proper folder
+Now, we can start wioth the configurations of the etcd service.
+First of all, we need to discribute previuosly generated certificates to the proper folder
 ```bash
 {
   sudo mkdir -p /etc/etcd /var/lib/etcd